jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-api.md

 A complete listing of the properties can be found [here](../reference/client-properties.md).

-## Creating the NetObjectFactory from the SocksClient Object
+## The Factory Objects from the SocksClient Object

-To create a `SocksClient` object with properties, a `SocksServerUri` object must be created.
+To obtain a factory object from a `SocksClient` object directly, a `SocksClient` object must be created.
+To create a `SocksClient` object, a `SocksServerUri` object must be created.
 To create a `SocksServerUri` object, a `SocksServerUriScheme` enum value must be selected.
 The `SocksServerUriScheme` enum has at this time the only following value:

 -   `SOCKS5`: the SOCKS protocol version 5